 Michigan Builders License

 The Michigan Department of Licensing and Regulatory Affairs offers a residential builders license for contractors who will be performing any construction on a residential or combination residential and commercial structures.
 This includes demolition, improvement, replacement, alteration, or repairs.
-A residential builder will have to subcontract electrical, mechanical, and plumbing work.
+A residential builder will have to subcontract electrical, mechanical, and plumbing work to contractors licensed in these respective trades.

 Michigan Maintenance and Alteration Contractors License